 Who should install it?

-When it comes to installing your new boiler, you should always call on a fully qualified professional.
+When it comes to your new boiler installation, you should always call on a fully qualified professional.
 They will be able to give you a quote for the unit itself as well as any parts and labour.
 Their services may vary, but every boiler technician should be able to remove the existing unit, carry out a power flush of the system, fit the new boiler and install any associated parts including pumps and thermostat.

 Are you eligible for a grant?